bbauska/W3Cx-4of5-thru-May-2024/README.md

 the Chrome dev tools (F12 or cmd-alt-i).
 One more customer should have been added.

-**Be sure to click on the "create database" button before clicking the "insert new customer" button.**
+<b>Be sure to click on the "create database" button before clicking the
+"insert new customer" button.</b>

 <img src="./images/image203.png" style="width:6.5in;height:2.81667in"
 alt="example on JsBin for inserting data in IndexedDB" />